antoinedray/docker-private-hub/README.md

 Docker Private Hub is a look-alike Docker Hub for self-hosted registries.

-The project is still under development.
+__Please Note:__ The project is still under development.

+## Features

+* Similiar design to the official Docker Hub website
+* Support for new multi-arch images
+* Backward compatibilty for old registry images
+* Easy to deploy

 ## Usage